 Texturing Involves More Than Just Ra

-Ra is simply a measurement of peak amplitude and does not measure density or spacing.
-These variables play a critical role in applications.
-Combining developed surface ratio with RA can provide a more accurate understanding of a surface’s properties.
-Mechanical bonds generally require more spacing between peaks; whereas organic bonds tend to require tighter spacing.
-Larger abrasives at lower pressure yield lower peak densities, and finer abrasives at higher velocities yield higher peak densities.
+Ra is simply a measurement of peak amplitude and does not measure density or spacing– two variables that matter in texturing applications.
+Combining developed surface ratio with RA can provide a more accurate understanding of your part’s surface properties.
+Mechanical bonds generally require more spacing between peaks, whereas organic bonds tend to require tighter spacing.
+The larger abrasives at low pressures yield low peak densities.
+The finer abrasives at high velocities yield high peak densities.

-Automation achieves ideal results for surface texturing dental implants.
-Careful control over particle velocity and coverage creates a consistently uniform surface.
-Automated micro-abrasive blasting can create surfaces as smooth as 10 micro-inches or as rough as 200.
+Automation delivers ideal results for surface texturing dental implants.
+It provides careful control over particle velocity and coverage, which together create a consistently uniform surface.
+With automation, you can create surfaces as smooth as 10 µin or as rough as 200 µin.

 While surface texturing with MicroBlasting is most commonly used on bone screws and dental implants; it is appropriate for most implants that depend on a rapid fixation process, even some spinal implants.